ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 {@snippet features/lists-document}

 <info-box info>
-	This demo only presents a limited set of features.
+	This demo presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 ## List properties

-Besides the basic functionality of creating the ordered and unordered lists, CKEditor&nbsp;5 offers formatting tools that let you control the lists.
+Besides the basic functionality of creating ordered and unordered lists, CKEditor&nbsp;5 offers formatting tools that let you control the lists.
 You can enable features such as more styles for list markers, setting the start index, or reversing the list order separately or all at once.
 Check out the individual demos below or see all list properties working together in the {@link examples/builds/full-featured-editor full-featured editor example}.

 <info-box info>
 	The {@link module:list/listproperties~ListProperties list properties feature} is enabled by default in the {@link installation/getting-started/predefined-builds#document-editor document editor build}.